Achievable logoAchievable logo

 Achievable Series 65

 We first discussed the concept of yield in the preferred stock chapter.
-The concept is the same for bonds; yield measures the overall return of an investment.
-With bonds, there are several factors that determine bond yields.
-These factors include:
+The idea is the same for bonds: yield measures the overall return of an investment.

 • Interest rate (coupon)